Aladdin

 So rub those lamps and keep your hands and arms inside the carpet as we go through the original Disney classic: Aladdin!

-One thing I find weird about the opening on Disney+ is how before the film starts it shows this disclaimer you see above.
+One thing I find weird about the opening on Disney+ is how, before the film starts, it shows this disclaimer you see above.
 While I’m not saying people shouldn’t try to improve as time goes on, especially Disney (even more if this were playing before Song of the South), I’m not entirely sure what’s in Aladdin to warrant this kind of message.
-Now I am familiar with the original version of the ‘Arabian Nights’ song which included this line: “Where they cut off your ear if they don’t like your face.”
+Now, I am familiar with the original version of the “Arabian Nights” song which included the line: “Where they cut off your ear if they don’t like your face.”
 Although, in the version shown on Disney+, that line isn’t included, so why is this disclaimer here?
 That’s honestly the only part that I would personally find objectionable, everything else in Aladdin seems fine to me, although there could be something I’m missing.
-If y’all would like to talk more about this in the comments, feel free to educate me because after all, I’m about as white as the background of this page you’re currently reading.
+If y’all would like to talk more about this in the comments, feel free to educate me, because after all, I’m about as white as the background of this page you’re currently reading.

 That and it gives Robin Williams a chance to show off his singing.
 Yes, the merchant we see in the opening is actually played by Robin Williams as well.
 I’m pretty sure the filmmakers are trying to get across that he’s actually the Genie in disguise (especially since he just so happens to have the Genie’s old lamp on his person), but that’s not the most important part of this opening.